przemyslawpluta/node-youtube-dl/README.md

 - **YOUTUBE\_DL\_DOWNLOAD\_HOST** - overwrite URL prefix that is used to download the binary file of Youtube-dl.
 Note: this includes protocol and might even include path prefix.
 Defaults to `https://yt-dl.org/downloads/latest/youtube-dl`.

+- **YOUTUBE_DL_DIRECT_BINARY_DOWNLOAD_URL** - download the youtube-dl binary from the given download url, completely ignoring the `**YOUTUBE\_DL\_DOWNLOAD\_HOST**` option, while performing no lookup for retrieving the latest version of the binary.
+This is useful if you are hosting the youtube-dl binary on your own S3 bucket.
+The platform specific extension will be appended.
+E.g. the value `https://xxxxx.s3.xxxxxx.amazonaws.com/2020.11.12-youtube-dl` will result in downloading `https://xxxxx.s3.xxxxxx.amazonaws.com/2020.11.12-youtube-dl.exe` on windows.

 ### Tests

 Tests are written with [vows](http://vowsjs.org/)